Understanding Rapid Drug Detox

 “Rapid detoxification has become more and more popular because it quickly eliminates the extremely uncomfortable and even life-threatening opiate withdrawal symptoms.”

 Nearly all medical professionals agree that rapid drug detoxification is not for everyone.
 With this in mind, a comprehensive physical evaluation should be provided before anesthesia detox is performed.
 Other medical options should also be presently available for those who are not candidates.
 Furthermore, following rapid detoxification, the patient should have inpatient recovery care throughout the regulation and stabilization period.
 Rapid detox or any other opioid detoxification is not a cure-all treatment, and we highly recommend emotional care, post-detox.

 Benefits of Rapid Drug Detox by the Waismann Method®

 The Waismann Method professionals clearly understand the seriousness of Opioid Use Disorder and the level of care required to treat those struggling with this condition safely.
 Therefore, the Waismann Method includes treatment in a rapid detox center.
 There are intricacies related to opiate dependence and addiction, from both physiological and psychological perspectives, which have adverse effects on the body and the mind.
 It is crucial for the success and safety of each patient that thorough inpatient care is provided.
 Adequate Recovery care, is just as critical, as the actual rapid detox itself.

-We want to help you overcome addiction.
+We want to help you overcome addiction or opioid dependence.
 We also want to help you remain opioid-free.
-For this reason, after the initial Waismann Detox procedure, you will receive individualized assistance at our exclusive recovery retreat for a period of up to 10 days.
-This way we can work with you through the transitional phase while providing you on preventing support so you can reach your new healthy, drug-free lifestyle.
+For this reason, after the initial rapid drug detox procedure, you will receive individualized assistance at our exclusive recovery center, Domus Retreat, for a period of up to 10 days.
+This way, we can work with you throughout the transitional phase to support your physical and emotional recovery so you can reach your new healthy, drug-free lifestyle.